 With the amazing lights, decorations, fake snow, and Santa Claus with his reindeers and elves, you will indeed have a magical night in different theme parks and museums like Disneyland and Ocean.
 In Disneyland, you will experience countless parades, amazing lights, and Christmas decorations.
 There’s Mickey Mouse and his friends who will give you a magical night you’ll never forget.

 Cantonese VS Mandarin

 If you are just a beginner in learning Cantonese, you might be confused with the other Chinese language Mandarin.
 The first thing that you should know before learning Cantonese Christmas greetings is that Cantonese is mainly used in Hong Kong, and Mandarin is mainly used in Mainland China.

 Although they are both Chinese languages, they have huge differences.
 If you want to learn more about these differences, there’s a separate lesson or blog for you.
 But for now, take a look at the example below.

 As you can see, the two languages really differ from each other.
-The Cantonese word for Christmas is 聖誕 Sing3 Daan3 while for Mandarin, it’s 圣诞节 – Shèng Dàn Jié.
+The Cantonese word for Christmas is 聖誕 Sing3 Daan3, while for Mandarin, it’s 圣诞节 – Shèng Dàn Jié.

 How To Say Merry Christmas In Cantonese?

-Aside from the giant trees, sparkling lights, having dinner in hotels and restaurants, going shopping, and going to theme parks, there is another way to spread happiness and love during Christmas time – greeting Merry Christmas.
+Aside from the giant trees and sparkling lights, having dinner in hotels and restaurants, going shopping, and going to theme parks, there is another way to spread happiness and love during Christmas time – greeting Merry Christmas.
 Greeting someone is a sign of thoughtfulness and also kindness.
 Like what is stated above, Christmas is more than just material things and amazing decorations.
 Simple gestures like greeting Merry Christmas will count too.